 1-Hour French Bread

 Feel like a Masterchef with this homemade French Bread recipe by Easy Budget Recipes.
 It only takes a full hour to make, and guess what?
 It only costs $1.90 to make 2 whole loaves which can serve about 16 people.
-This would go extremely well with your beef stew as you can use the slices of bread to scoop up thick gravy clean off the plate.
+This would go extremely well with your stew as you can use the slices of bread to scoop up thick gravy clean off the plate.

 Homemade Buttermilk Biscuits

 Another fail-proof option, just follow this recipe from Attainable-Sustainable and you’re sure to be able to make these delectable biscuits in no time.
-The recipe uses real buttermilk, so the taste will surely bring you back to the days when you were young and your grandma used to make this for you to eat with a comforting braised beef stew.
+The recipe uses real buttermilk, so the taste will surely bring you back to the days when you were young and your grandma used to make this for you to eat with a comforting braised beef.

 Crockpot Mashed Potatoes with Cheddar and Garlic